junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Sometimes he calls his name.
 Other times he prays.

-The Leviathans said he is back to angel now, more or less, isn't it?
+The Leviathans said he is back to angel now, more or less, isn't he?
 So with some luck, maybe he can hear his prayers better than his words?
 Dean has to give it a shot.

 *Cas, man, please, hear me.
 Wake up for me.*